Menu

 Release only the amount you need

-Another aspect of discussing things with your family is finding out exactly how much would be beneficial, avoiding releasing too much.
-Without knowing the full amount of debt your Grandkid has, you won’t know whether the money’s helping or giving them too much that they’ll wind up blowing it.
+Another aspect of discussing things with your family is finding out how much would be beneficial, avoiding releasing too much.
+Without knowing your Grandkid’s full debt, you won’t know whether the money’s helping or giving them too much that they’ll wind up blowing it.

 When you have the facts, you can use equity release for the debts they’ve accrued, leaving some of your property wealth on reserve for later in life while also benefiting from only attracting interest on the amount released and not the amount left on reserve.